Skip to main content

 Jocelyn and our translator couldn’t hold back the tears as they listened to stories of the trauma experienced by these precious children.

 When a child leaves the orphanage they are given the stuffy so there is always a demand for more.
-Kids spend up to 90 days here and then they are moved to another orphanage.
+Kids spend up to 90 days here and then they must be moved to another orphanage.

 Canadian Help